soerenkuenzel/causalToolbox/README.md

 ## Package Design

-### Object: honestForest
+### Object: `honestForest`
+`honestForest` object is a modified version of `randomForest`.
+The major change is that it aggregates a different dataset (called averaging dataset), instead of the dataset that is used for splitting (called splitting dataset). `honestForest` contains `forest` which is a list of all `honestTree` in the forest.

 #### Parameters
 - `x`
-A data frame or a matrix of predictors.
+A reference to data frame or a matrix of all predictors.

 - `y`
-A response vector. (regression is assumed for now)
+A reference to a response vector.

 - `ntree=500`
 Number of trees to grow.
 This should not be set to too small to ensure that every input row gets predicted at least a few times.
+The default value is 500.

 - `mtry=max(floor(ncol(x)/3), 1)`
 Number of variables randomly sampled as candidates at each split.
 The default value is set to be one third of total feature amount.

 - `replace=TRUE`
 Indicator of whether sampling of cases be done with or without replacement.